 The difference is that applications which can handle high DPI settings are now expected to inform Windows of this fact.
 Such applications must set a new “DPI-aware” flag, either by calling the Win32 API function SetProcessDPIAware or preferably by embedding an application manifest with the flag dpiAware.
 If this DPI-aware flag is missing, Windows first renders the entire application window to an internal bitmap using 96 DPI sizes, and then scales up that bitmap to the current DPI setting before putting it on the screen.

-This would be a fantastic scaling method if all our monitors had the pixel density of the latest iPhones (326 DPI).
+This would be a fantastic scaling method if all our monitors had the pixel density of modern mobile phones (300+ DPI).
 Unfortunately they don’t, and application windows scaled up in this fashion look annoyingly blurry at the common pixel density of 120 DPI.
-Microsoft therefore disables DPI virtualization by default, unless you choose a pixel density greater than 120 DPI.
+Prior to Windows 8.1 Microsoft therefore disabled DPI virtualization by default, unless you choose a pixel density greater than 120 DPI.
+(Starting with Windows 8.1 Microsoft apparently assumes everyone has high-density displays.)

-For more information about both scaling methods from a developer perspective, see the MSDN article Writing High-DPI Win32 Applications.
-This lengthy article also contains a sample manifest to declare an application as DPI-aware, as well as sample screenshots for the various scaling methods and tips on display scaling in native code.
+For more information about both scaling methods from a developer perspective, see the MSDN article Writing DPI-Aware Desktop and Win32 Applications, currently covering Windows XP–8.1.
+This thorough article also contains a sample manifest for DPI awareness, as well as sample screenshots for the various scaling methods and tips on display scaling in native code.
+Also see Chuck Walbourn’s Manifest Madness for additional information on Windows 7–10.

 You might also wish to check out Andrew McKinlay’s The Joys of High DPI for a nice (and terrifying) war story on working with high DPI in Windows 7.
 Lastly, see DPI Scaling in Windows GUIs for an evaluation of .NET and Java GUI frameworks with regard to DPI scaling.